Quick Introduction to HTML

 The title

-The only head block tag we will discuss here is
+The only head block tag this page will discuss is

 Typically, a web browser will display the title of the document in